google/cel-go/ext/README.md

 When the second parameter is 64 or greater, 0 will always be returned since the number of bits shifted is greater than or equal to the total bit length of the number being shifted.
+Negative valued bit shifts will result in a runtime error.

 The sign bit extension will not be preserved for this operation: vacant bits on the left are filled with 0.